reidiiius/passerine/README.md

     Ploceus::headstock En

-Ploceus::layout takes no arguments but acquires values stored
+Ploceus::layout takes no arguments but acquires values stored in
-in tributes(sign) tributes(harp) and sequence to format and
-print key-tuning-serial then iterating over tributes(pegs)
-formats and prints the value returned from headstock peg.
+tributes and sequence of which it formats and prints to screen.

     Ploceus::layout

 Evaluate contents of syrinx.tcl as a script.

-    source syrinx.tcl; puts $Syrinx::surname
+    source syrinx.tcl; Syrinx::surname

 Syrinx::compendia takes two arguments;
 The 1st being the selected instrument tuning,